Manual Installation Instructions

 Note

-There is a semi-automatic script to do most of this work for you.
-Check it out on (Semi) Auto Installer Instructions.
+There is a semi-automatic script to do most of this work, see (Semi) Auto Installer Instructions.
 These are the basic instructions needed.
 There are help and tips at Troubleshooting, Debugging, and More! following these instructions for issues that may arise at each step.

-You can find a video of the following process here: https://youtu.be/Jt5kh5Hau5c
+There is a video of the following process at https://youtu.be/Jt5kh5Hau5c

 Board and Lure Setup